 1. OS Maps 1:50,000 Landranger Series will be used, and the event organiser will inform competitors which version the route has been planned on.
 Generally the current version will be used.
-Only maps 183,193,194 and 195 are to be used, and any variation from this requires the approval of the 12 Car Championship Co-ordinator.
+Generally only maps 183, 193 and 194 are to be used, and any variation from this requires the approval of the 12 Car Championship Co-ordinator.

 4. The events are open to all fully elected members of Woolbridge Motor Club Ltd and invited clubs, membership cards may be inspected at signing on.

 5. Crews may comprise more than two members and points will be awarded to the driver and nominated navigator.